cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 6. Construct a Suite ID following the guidelines in {{suiteIDformat}}.

-Note that when standardizing a new elliptic curve, corresponding hash-to-curve suites SHOULD be specified as described in this section.
+When hashing to an elliptic curve not listed in this section, corresponding hash-to-curve suites SHOULD be specified as described in this section.

 ## Suite ID naming conventions {#suiteIDformat}